Danger

 ### Edit config

-The **Edit** button next to the **Config** row opens `openclaw.json` directly.
+The **Edit** button next to the **Config** row opens the engine runtime config directly.
+For OpenClaw this is `openclaw.json`; for Hermes it is `config.yaml`.
 Changes are validated server-side before they're written.

 You can also validate any config string without applying it: